 I don’t regret my choice to go to a tech school instead of getting a college degree.
 As I show more proficiency in configurations, my pay increases.
 I’m in a company where the CEO cares about, and supports, my success.
 I’m learning so much working on-the-job; my professional growth is unlimited.

 They bend over backwards to help you accomplish your goals.
 MTTI is the place where they teach you what you expect and more.
 MTTI is a steppingstone for a better future.

-Photo above right: Darien at MTTI during the week that Computer & Networking students cross-train in Data Systems Cabling.
+Photo above left: Darien at MTTI during the week that Computer & Networking students cross-train in Data Systems Cabling.

 Terrence Boylan, CEO

 PacketLogix is a solutions provider of specialized network technologies primarily focused in the IT security and wireless networking fields.
 PacketLogix assists customers in the design, acquisition, implementation, and training on the solutions the company implements.